MichaelCurrin/dev-resources/resources/other/paradigms/fp.md

   wikipedia: https://en.wikipedia.org/wiki/Functional_programming
 ---

+## FP languages

 See [Top 13 Functional Programming Languages](https://purelyfunctional.tv/functional-programming-languages/) list.
 It provides a summary and links for each.

 - Elm - [homepage](https://elm-lang.org/) and [Wikipedia](https://en.wikipedia.org/wiki/Elm_(programming_language)) - generates JS I think.
 - Erlang
-- Elixir (superset of Elrang)
+- Elixir (a superset of Elrang)
 - Lisp
-- Closure (Dialect of Lisp) and ClosureScript (for generating JS).
+- Closure (dialect of Lisp)
+- ClosureScript (for generating JS).
 Unlike other Lisp dialects, Clojure runs on the Java platform and is compiled to JVM bytecode.
 - Haskell
 - OCaml
 - [ReasonML](https://reasonml.github.io/)